A working framework for Odele Beauty

 Team-owned, growing.

 The second skill (3PL rate quotes, monthly dashboard, supplier email triage) is cheaper than the first.
-Shared connectors, shared eval patterns, shared memory layer.
+Shared connectors, eval patterns, and memory layer.
 The Odele ops team becomes skill authors.
 The platform grows from inside, not from a vendor roadmap.

 Output